NickHoernle/group-mediator-bot/op-eds/op-ed-key-points.md

 # Addiction to Video Games:
 *Rhetoric stating that video games are addictive and comparing them to drugs is misguided.
-The World Health Organisation (WHO) has proposed to have video gaming included in its catalog of mental diseases.*
+The World Health Organization (WHO) has proposed to have video gaming included in its catalog of mental diseases.*

+Rank the following points in terms of how relevant they are, relating to the above topic.

 * Video gaming is not damaging or disruptive to one's life and thus should not be compared to a drug.
 * Dopamine levels that are released whilst playing video games are vastly lower than those released whilst taking a drug such as methamphetamine.
 * The fact that a pleasurable activity released dopamine is uninformative, as dopamine is released whilst playing video games, taking drugs and whilst partaking in any form of pleasurable activity.